mor234/ex3_learning_c/README.md

 ## pointers and strings in c
 Was done as a student assinment.
 using the makefile, created 2 executales:
-* isort-Implemantaion of intertion sort using pointers
+* isort: Implemantaion of intertion sort using pointers
-* txtfind- and work with txt.
+* txtfind: Work with txt.